The Email Unsent: Please Don’t Hire [Candidate]

 Not those exact words, but the meaning was the same.
 My team was desperate to hire this person.
 They were willing to overlook their behavior in my interview.

 I was shocked and disoriented.
 Did my boss hear me?
 Did they hear how unprofessionally this person had acted?
-Did they hear my "Strong No"?
+Did they hear my “Strong No”?
 Surely they must have misheard me.
-I wanted to follow up immediately but I waited until the end of the meeting to make my plea.
+I wanted to follow up immediately, but I waited until the end of the meeting to make my plea.

 I strongly recommend not hiring this person.
 The candidate should respect our time just like we respect theirs.
 They should have rescheduled instead of working during my interview.

-We spent a few more minutes discussing my concerns but nothing changed.
-My Boss chose to extend an offer.
+We spent a few more minutes discussing my concerns, but nothing changed.
+My boss chose to extend an offer.

 I wondered if I didn’t communicate well enough during the interview panel.
 Did I do a poor job of describing my interview?
 Did I fail to support my evaluation?
 I decided I would write an email to clarify the candidate’s behavior and support my evaluation.